Embedded Delaunay tori and their Willmore energy: Introduction

+\end{corollary} Recently, \textsc{Dall'Acqua--M{\"u}ller--Sch{\"a}tzle--Spener}~\cite{dall2020willmore} proved that the Willmore flow of rotationally symmetric tori with initial energy at most $8\pi$ stays rotationally symmetric, exists for all times, and converges to the Clifford torus.
+The conformal class depends continuously on the time (see \cite[Proposition 4.2]{dall2020willmore}) while the Willmore energy is non-increasing in time.
+Consequently, since the conformal class of the Clifford torus is represented by the complex number $\omega = i$, the function $\mathcal M_{3,1}(iy)$ is non-increasing in $y\geq1$.
+In particular, the strict inequality in~\eqref{eq:intro:conf_8pi-bound} becomes valid for all $y\geq1$.
+Hence, by \textsc{Kuwert--Sch\"atzle}~\cite{MR3024303}, the infimum $\mathcal M_{3,1}(iy)$ for $y\geq1$ in~\eqref{eq:intro:minimal_conf_energy} is attained by a smooth minimiser.
+For an existence result on the conformally constrained minimisation that does not rely on an $8\pi$-bound, see \textsc{Rivi\`ere}~\cite{MR3276154,MR3383803}.
+Explicit minimisers can be found in~\cite{MR3247390,MR3403429,MR4270047}.

-In many classical problems related to the Willmore energy, $8\pi$ bounds such as Corollary~\ref{cor:8pi-bound} play a crucial role.
-One of the reasons is that by the \emph{Li-Yau inequality} \cite{MR674407}, any immersed surface with Willmore energy strictly below $8\pi$ is actually embedded.
-Exemplary for the importance of $8\pi$ bounds is the Willmore flow. \textsc{Kuwert--Sch\"atzle} \cite{MR2119722} showed that the Willmore flow of spheres exists for all time and converges to a round sphere provided the initial surface has Willmore energy less than $8\pi$.
-Later, \textsc{Blatt} \cite{MR2591055} showed that this energy threshold is actually sharp.
-Recently, \textsc{Dall'Acqua--M{\"u}ller--Sch{\"a}tzle--Spener} \cite{dall2020willmore} showed that the same holds true for the Willmore flow of rotationally symmetric tori.
-Equally important, $8\pi$ bounds are needed in the direct method of the calculus of variations for the minimisation of the Willmore functional.
+In many classical problems related to the minimisation of the Willmore functional, strict $8\pi$-bounds such as in Equation~\eqref{eq:intro:8pi-bound} or Corollary~\ref{cor:conf-constrained} play a crucial role.
+One of the reasons is that by the \emph{Li--Yau inequality}~\cite{MR674407}, any immersed surface with Willmore energy strictly below $8\pi$ is actually embedded.
+Exemplary for the importance of $8\pi$-bounds is the Willmore flow. \textsc{Kuwert--Sch\"atzle}~\cite{MR2119722} showed that the Willmore flow of spheres exists for all time and converges to a round sphere provided the initial surface has Willmore energy less than $8\pi$.
+Later, \textsc{Blatt}~\cite{MR2591055} showed that this energy threshold is actually sharp.
+Recently, \textsc{Dall'Acqua--M{\"u}ller--Sch{\"a}tzle--Spener}~\cite{dall2020willmore} showed that the same energy threshold is also sharp for the long time existence of the Willmore flow of rotationally symmetric tori.
+Equally important, $8\pi$-bounds are needed in the direct method of the calculus of variations for the minimisation of the Willmore functional.
 This relates to the classical Willmore problem, the conformally constrained Willmore problem, and the isoperimetric constrained Willmore problem.
-In what follows, we illustrate the importance of $8\pi$ bounds for the Willmore functional in the literature and point out potential directions for future research.
+In what follows, we illustrate the importance of $8\pi$-bounds for the Willmore functional in literature and point out potential directions for future research.